WesSparzak/adeptautomotive/README.md

-# CarCar
+# Adept Automotive

-CarCar is an application I have created with my teammate for managing the aspects of an automobile dealership.
+AdeptAutomotive is an application I have created with my teammate for managing the aspects of an automobile dealership.
 It manages the inventory, automobile sales, and automobile services.

 Team: